mindfiredigital/extension-methods/README.md

 Please make sure to update tests as appropriate.

 ## Feedback
-Any feedback or issues can be added to the [issues](https://github.com/ssswagatss/extension-methods/issues) for this project in GitHub.
+Any feedback or issues can be added to the [issues](https://github.com/mindfiredigital/extension-methods/issues) for this project in GitHub.

 ## License
-Copyright (c) Swagat Swain.
+Copyright (c) 2019 Mindfire Digital LLP.
 All rights reserved.

 Licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.